-Under the Company's Articles of Incorporation, the members of the Board are divided into three classes with approximately one-third of the directors standing for election each year for three-year terms.
-The terms of four of the present directors will expire at the 1996 Annual Meeting.
-The other directors listed below will continue to serve in their classes for the remainder of their terms.
+The shareholders are requested to vote for four nominees for director whose terms will expire at this Annual Meeting.
 Two of the nominees whose terms expire at this Annual Meeting, Mrs. Karen N. Horn and Dr. J. Clayburn La Force, Jr., were elected for three-year terms by the shareholders at the 1993 Annual Meeting.
 Dr. Alfred G. Gilman was elected for a one-year term by the shareholders at the 1995 Annual Meeting and Dr. August M. Watanabe has been serving under interim election by the Board.